jasonmpittman/cowrie-log-analyzer/README.md

 Then, to run the program, execute `python3 client.py` from a shell or terminal.

+### Import
+To import new data into the program, press the import button and type in the file/directory path to the file/derectory that contains the data that you would like to import (relative to execution location).

+### Export
+#### Export Data
+To export the data, simply press the export button and type in the filename that you would like to export as.
+The .md extention is added automatically if you do not include it in the filename.

+#### Export Graph
+To export the graphs created, after selecting and having the graph drawn, simply select export.
+Much like when exporting data, type in the filename that you would like it to be exported as.
+The .png extention will be added if you do not already have it.

 ## Input
 CLA consumes cowrie JSON log files only.
 Other types of log files are not viable and attempting to load them will result in a program crash.